huishenlab/biscuit/docs/pileup.md

 tabix -p vcf my_pileup.vcf.gz
 ```

+You should use the same reference for `biscuit pileup` as was used to create the alignment.

 To get additional diagnostic information, include `-v 1` in the `biscuit pileup` call.
 Additional debug information can
 be including by using `-v 6` instead.